Skip to content

 Keep the design simple

-Removing unnecessary elements is one way to simplify the pricing guide and give all types of clients access to the information they need.
+Removing unnecessary elements is one way to simplify your pricing guide and give your customer base the access to the information they need.
 Clients may be reluctant to buy into your service if the design is difficult to digest or is unreadable.
 Also, consider accessibility.
 Is your guide easy for everyone to read and understand?

 Make your pricing guide helpful for all potential clients by keeping the design simple with plenty of white space and implementing a simple pricing structure.
 You can avoid fancy script fonts and faint colors.
 Keep in mind that the guide doesn’t have to incorporate all your brand elements—you can save that for other sales tools like your brochures.